NexusNation/Documentation/Rules/TTT.md

 4. ##Traitor Rules
 	1. Do not intentionally reveal a fellow Traitor in any way possible.
-	2. You cannot call the inital KOS of a fellow Traitor.
+	2. You cannot call the initial KOS of a fellow Traitor.
 	3. You may damage/kill a fellow Traitor if you have their approval.
 	4. Do not camp Traitor rooms.